The first time I know apply was when I met this code:

 Wasn’t that easy ?

-So, let get back to Math.max.apply({}, [1, 2, 3, 4])
+So, let get back to Math.max.apply({}, [1, 2, 3, 4]).
+You can remember it like:

 let thisArg = {} |